hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Introduction

 In this paper, we present a software framework to tackle large-scale Bayesian inverse problems with PDE-based forward models, which has applications across a wide range of science and engineering fields.
 The software integrates two open-source software packages, an Inverse Problems Python library (hIPPYlib)~\citep{VillaPetraGhattas21} and the MIT Uncertainty Quantification Library (MUQ)~\citep{Parno2014}, respecting their attractive complementary capabilities.

 hIPPYlib is an extensible software framework for the solution of deterministic and linearized Bayesian inverse problems constrained by complex PDE models.
-Based on FEniCS \citep{LoggMardalWells12} for the finite element approximation of PDEs and on PETSc \citep{BalayAbhyankarAdamsEtAl14} for high-performance linear algebra operations and solvers, hIPPYlib allows users to describe (and solve) the underlying PDE-based forward model (required by the inverse problem solver) in a relatively straightforward way. hIPPYlib contains also implementations of efficient numerical methods for the solution of deterministic and linearized Bayesian inverse problems.
+Based on FEniCS \citep{LoggMardalWells12} for the finite element approximation of PDEs and on PETSc \citep{BalayAbhyankarAdamsEtAl14} for high-performance linear algebra operations and solvers, hIPPYlib allows users to describe (and solve) the underlying PDE-based forward model (required by the inverse problem solver) in a relatively straightforward way. hIPPYlib also contains implementations of efficient numerical methods for the solution of deterministic and linearized Bayesian inverse problems.
 These include globalized inexact Newton-conjugate gradient~\citep{AkcelikBirosGhattasEtAl06a, BorziSchulz12}, adjoint-based computation of gradients and Hessian actions~\citep{Troltzsch10}, randomized linear algebra~\citep{HalkoMartinssonTropp11}, and scalable sampling from large-scale Gaussian fields.
-The state-of-the-art algorithms implemented in hIPPYlib deliver the solution of the linearized Bayesian inverse problem at a cost that is independent of the parameter dimension. hIPPYlib is, however, mainly designed for the deterministic and linearized Bayesian inverse problems, and lacks full Bayesian inversion capabilities.
+The state-of-the-art algorithms implemented in hIPPYlib efficiently deliver the solution of the linearized Bayesian inverse problem. hIPPYlib is, however, mainly designed for deterministic and linearized Bayesian inverse problems, and lacks full Bayesian inversion capabilities.

 MUQ complements hIPPYlib's capabilities with more support for the formulation and solution of Bayesian inference problems.
 MUQ is a modular software framework designed to address uncertainty quantification problems involving complex models.
 The software provides an abstract modeling interface for combining physical (e.g., PDEs) and statistical components (e.g., additive error models, Gaussian process priors, etc.) to define Bayesian posterior distributions in a flexible and semi-intrusive way.
 MUQ also contains a suite of powerful uncertainty quantification algorithms including Markov chain Monte Carlo (MCMC) methods~\citep{Parno2018}, transport maps~\citep{Marzouk2016}, likelihood-informed subspaces, sparse adaptive generalized polynomial chaos (gPC) expansions~\citep{Conrad2013}, Karhunen-Lo\'eve expansions, Gaussian process modeling~\citep{GPML2005, Hartikainen2010}, and prediction methods enabling global sensitivity analysis and optimal experimental design.
 To effectively apply these tools to Bayesian inverse problems, however, MUQ needs to be equipped with the type of gradient and/or Hessian information that hIPPYlib can provide.